Marvel method

 Phase 5: Inking

-Working from the lettered and bordered pages, feel free to interpret and enhance the pencilled art with your personal inking style.
-Scan and format to the Photoshop production file, create page TIFs of final art.
+Interpret and enhance penciled art with your personal inking style.
+Scan and format to Photoshop production file, create page TIFs.

 - Ink the art